 It feels like it has been forever, but also like it was just yesterday.
-It’s the halfway mark of the military deployment, and it goes so fast and yet, oh…so…very…slow…
+It’s the halfway mark of the military deployment, and it goes by so quickly and yet, oh…so…very…slowly…

 In a nutshell, here’s how it plays out in our family.